cactusWhiskey/tensor-evolution/README.md

 ### Configuration

 Everything is configured via yaml file.
-For the moment, since you will need to clone the project to use it, just edit the default *config.yaml* file.

 For example, to change population size to 30: